PanDAWMS/panda-server/README.txt

 * current
   * fixed broker_util to use proper python
   * use jobParamsTable
+  * fixed python path to use 64bit glite

 * 0.0.4 (2/23/2009)
   * GSI authentication for pilots